 These two pilot projects examined the factors necessary for full-scale program replication including time, cost, feasibility, and adaptations needed based on different populations and settings.
 The findings led to minor program updates and a well-developed coaching model, ensuring communities implementing the Core PATCH Package have the proper foundation and support to be successful.

 Based on evidence of need, impact, and lessons learned from the Core PATCH Package, additional PATCH resources, programs, and curricula have also been developed, including two complementary PATCH® Toolkits, numerous Community Resources, and generous Coaching/Consulting Services.

 The PATCH® Youth Advocacy Fellowship also launched in 2016.
 This initiative employs and empowers youth ages 12-21 from all corners of the state to be a part of adolescent health conversations at community and state levels, providing advice and input on goals and decisions that impact youth.
-This Fellowship model is currently being packaged as a replicable approach to help others in the creation and maintenance of an effective statewide youth advisory board.
+This Fellowship model is recognized by the Association of Maternal and Child Health as an Innovation Station Promising Practice and is currently being packaged as a replicable approach to help others in the creation and maintenance of an effective statewide youth advisory board.